codebar/tutorials/html/lesson1/tutorial.md

 * the `<img>` tag
 * the `src` attribute, which lets the page know what image we want to view
-* the `alt` attribute, where we describe our image
+* the `alt` attribute, where we describe our image for people who can't see it

 Before the main heading of the page, add the following